 A well-cared-for African violet can produce flowers throughout the year if you know its basic requirements.
-Here are six tips to keep your African violet looking its best:
+Here are six African violet care tips to keep your plant looking its best:

 - Setting the container in a basin of water and allowing the water to absorb (no more than 30 minutes) is a common and effective method for not wetting the leaves.
 Note: There are special pots available that wick water and keep the soil evenly moist, but not soggy.
 Take care to drain the lower portion of the pot after one hour of soaking, until it’s time to water again.

 - Soft water increases the salt (saline) content, which ultimately alters the soil and the plant’s ability to absorb water and nutrients.
 If you have soft water, find another water source (bottled/filtered water or rainwater) for watering your African violet.